cjhurrell/Personal-Website/README.md

 site: https://github.com/cjhurrell/Personal-Website

-My resume is (or will be) designed to be slick, clean, fresh, and eye opening on initial design.
-It shall (soon) include:
+My resume is designed to be slick, clean, fresh, and eye opening on initial design.
+It includes:
 -An about me!
 -How i found myself here
 -Why im doing this
 -Skills and experience
--A downloadable resume
+-A downloadable resume (to come)
--How to connect through appropriate socials or e-mail
+-How to connect through appropriate socials or e-mail (currently building)

 Built with:
 -HTML5
 -CSS
--(JavaScript to come....)
+-JavaScript
--No frameworks as of yet
+-(currently building up backend)